riggraz/no-style-please/README.md

 ## Features

-Built off of <a href="https://github.com/riggraz/no-style-please">no style please</a>.
+Built off of <a href="https://github.com/b2a3e8/jekyll-theme-console">jekyll theme console</a>.

 ## License